Skip to main content

 Convoy

-Convoy is an A/B testing platform for AI agents.
+Convoy is a phased rollout platform for AI agents.
 Any change to a model, prompt, tool, workflow step, or sandbox can be tested against real user traffic.
 Convoy routes a small slice of requests to the new version, evaluates the results, and automatically promotes or rolls back the change.

 Integration

 Every AI agent you want to test on Convoy must be triggered by an API call.
-Each endpoint is a testable unit — whether it’s a microservice API, a route in a monolith, or any unit you want to A/B test end-to-end.
+Each endpoint is a testable unit — whether it’s a microservice API, a route in a monolith, or any unit you want to roll out end-to-end.
 There are two integration points:

 How it works